OpCoders-Inc/c64os-dev/tools/bundleapp/README.md

 tmpx_path=tmpx.exe
 ```

-There are two locations that you can place this file.
+There are two places where you can put this file.
 The first place is in your home folder on your computer.
 On Windows, this might be

 ```
 c:\Users\Paul